Research

-Clapp, C. M., Pepper, J. V., Stern, S. N., & Yu, D. (January 2020).
+Clapp, C. M., Stern, S. N., & Yu, D. (January 2020).
 Interactions of Public Paratransit and Vocational Rehabilitation.
 (Link to ungated working paper).

 Abstract: Federal and state governments spend over $3 billion annually on public-sector Vocational Rehabilitation (VR) programs, yet almost a third of people with disabilities report having inadequate access to the transportation necessary to commute to a job, potentially negating the positive effects of these interventions.
 We examine this previously understudied connection by assessing the impact access to public paratransit has on measures of VR program effectiveness.
 To do so, we use the data and estimates from three previously estimated structural models of VR service receipt and labor market outcomes that contain limited information about mobility.
 We spatially link the generalized residuals from these models to different measures of the availability and efficiency of local paratransit systems to determine whether paratransit explains any of the residual variation in the short- or long-run labor market outcomes of individuals receiving VR services.
 Results show that access to paratransit is an important determinant of the efficacy of VR services, but that effects are heterogeneous across disability groups.
 We discuss the policy implications of our findings for VR programs.

 Ipsen, C. & Steven Stern, S. N. (2020).
 The Effect of Ruralness on Vocational Rehabilitation Applications.
 Journal of Vocational Rehabilitation, 53(1), 89-104.
-(Additional link to ungated working paper).
+(Link to ungated working paper).

 Abstract: Most of the literature on evaluating vocational rehabilitation (VR) programs has taken application to the VR program as given despite the obvious selection issues associated with the decision to apply.
 In this paper, we focus on the decision to apply for VR services and, in particular, on the effect of ruralness on that decision.
 We use ordinary least squares with and without state-specific fixed effects along with maximum likelihood estimation (MLE) to estimate models of the application decision.
 We find that people with disabilities from rural counties are less likely to apply for VR services than people with disabilities in more urban counties.
-We also find a wide distribution in state-specific fixed effect MLE estimates and show that only a small part of the variation across states is due to variation in Order-of-Selectio rules.
+We also find a wide distribution in state-specific fixed effect MLE estimates and show that only a small part of the variation across states is due to variation in Order-of-Selection rules.
 We conclude that states should sponsor more research to better understand variation in VR application rates across states and across counties.
 We also suggest how such research could be used to raise low application rates.

 Clapp, C. M., Pepper, J. V., Schmidt, R. M., & Stern, S. N. (2020).
 Overview of vocational rehabilitation data about people with visual impairments: Demographics, services and long-run labor market trends.
 Journal of Visual Impairment and Blindness, 114(1), 43-56.
 (Link to ungated pre-publication draft).